 #5.
 John Adams.

 There's no way to read the Alien and Sedition Acts as anything other than a blatant violation of the First Amendment.
 It's a sad statement that the first violation of a Presidential Oath of Office was with President #2.

 #4.
 Woodrow Wilson.

 Not only did he revive the spirit of Adams' Sedition Acts, he caused a Presidential opponent to be imprisoned under the terms of his grotesque Sedition Act of 1918.
-He was Progressivism incarnate: he lied us into war, he jailed the anti-war opposition, he instituted a draft, and he was entirely soft-headed when it came to foreign policy.
+He was Progressivism incarnate: he lied us into war, he jailed the anti-war opposition, he instituted a draft, reinstituted segregation in the Civil Service, and he was entirely soft-headed when it came to foreign policy.
 The fact that Progressives love him (and hate George W. Bush) says all you need to know about them.

 #3 Lyndon Johnson.

 An able legislator who was able to get bills passed without having any real idea what they would do once enacted, he is responsible for more Americans living in poverty and despair than any occupant of the White House, and that says a lot.